 Cruising routes Amsterdam

-On this page you will find the best cruising routes in Amsterdam.
+On this page you will find a list of the best sailing routes in Amsterdam.
 The Amsterdam waters are a unique piece of world heritage where old and new are beautifully combined.
 To give you an unforgettable day on the water, we have listed the best cruising routes in Amsterdam together with Waternet.
 Sail along the most beautiful routes of the IJ and the canals through the old town.

 We start with a short introduction about the city itself and then take you on the different routes.
-If you already know which route you are going to cruise, click here to scroll through to the routes.
+If you already know which route you are going to cruise.

 Tip: save the page of the selected cruising routes on your phone and impress your party with your city knowledge.